b0938930511/llvm-project/clang/docs/UsersManual.rst

    This option tells the compiler to do not assume that C++'s global new operator will always return a pointer that does not alias any other pointer when the function returns.

-.. option:: -fassume-nothrow-exception-dtor

-   Assume that an exception object' destructor will not throw, and generate less code for catch handlers.
-A throw expression of a type with a potentially-throwing destructor will lead to an error.

-   By default, Clang assumes that the exception object may have a throwing destructor.
-For the Itanium C++ ABI, Clang generates a landing pad to destroy local variables and call ``_Unwind_Resume`` for the code ``catch (...) { ... }``.
-This option tells Clang that an exception object's destructor will not throw and code simplification is possible.

 .. option:: -ftrap-function=[name]